Loneliness and Alienation

 Miss Brill, the protagonist of the story, is a spinster – a word used, at the time of the publication of the story, to refer to an unmarried woman – who spends her days teaching schoolchildren and reading the newspaper to a half-dead man who cares little for her presence.
 Miss Brill yearns for conversation, yet both the students and the old man don’t listen to her.

-Her weekly visits to the park are…(read full theme analysis)
+Her weekly visits to the park are…read analysis of Loneliness and Alienation

 “Miss Brill” alerts us to the title character’s tendency towards delusion and fantasy from the very start, when she starts speaking fondly to her fur coat.
 Miss Brill is not actually out of her mind, but she is desperate for communication with others.
-In order to feel a part of something, she goes to the park each week, where she enjoys watching all the people who come to enjoy the band and play on the…(read full theme analysis)
+In order to feel a part of something, she goes to the park each week, where she enjoys watching all the people who come to enjoy the band and play on the…read analysis of Delusion and Reality

 Miss Brill’s strange behavior of talking to her fur coat can be seen as her nostalgia for a lost youth, when her coat was new and she was at the hopeful age of marriageability (in Mansfield’s time women were married at quite a young age, and not getting married was so looked down upon that spinsters were pitied and shut out of a great deal of social life).
-As Miss Brill sits in the stands…(read full theme analysis)
+As Miss Brill sits in the stands…read analysis of Youth and Age